Armand Hammer: Association with the Gore family

 A 2003 interview with Aleksey Mitrofanov erroneously places the Hammer and Gore families close to each other in Europe.
 Occidental's coal interests were represented for many years by attorney and former U.S. Senator Al Gore Sr., among others.
 Gore, who had a longtime close friendship with Hammer, became the head of the subsidiary Island Creek Coal Company, upon his election loss in the Senate in November 1970.
 Much of Occidental's coal and phosphate production was in Tennessee, the state Gore represented in the Senate, and Gore owned shares in the company.
 (Note: Occidental held large phosphate reserves near Jacksonville, Florida.)
 Former Vice President Al Gore Jr. received much criticism from environmentalists, when the shares passed to the estate after the death of Gore Sr., and Gore Jr. was a son and the executor of the estate.
 Gore Jr. did not exercise control over the shares, which were eventually sold when the estate closed.

 Hammer was very fond of Gore Jr. and, in 1984, under Hammer's guidance, Gore Jr. sought Tennessee's Senate office previously held by Howard Baker.
 Hammer supposedly promised Gore Sr. that he could make his son the president of the United States.
 It was under Hammer's encouragement and support that Gore Jr. sought the Democratic Party presidential nomination in 1988.

 Stake in Arm & Hammer

 In the 1980s Hammer owned a considerable amount of stock in Church & Dwight, the company that manufactures Arm & Hammer products; he also served on its board of directors.
 However, the Arm & Hammer company's brand name did not originate with Armand Hammer.
 It was in use 31 years before Hammer was born.
 While Hammer and Occidental said that the Church & Dwight investment was a coincidence, Hammer acknowledged previously trying to buy the Arm & Hammer brand as a result of often being asked about it.

 President's Cancer Panel

-In 1981, Hammer was appointed by US President Ronald Reagan to serve on the three-member President's Cancer Panel and he later served as chairman of the panel from 1984 to 1989.
-As chairman of the panel, he announced a campaign to raise $1 billion a year to fight cancer.
+In 1981, Hammer was appointed by US President Ronald Reagan to serve on the three-member President's Cancer Panel.
+He was chairman of that panel from 1984 to 1989.
+As chairman, he announced a campaign to raise $1 billion a year to fight cancer.